acarril/whatsapp-sender/README.md

 ### Dependencies

-This application requires Python 3.8.6 (see [.python-version.txt](.python-version.txt)).
+This application requires Python 3.8.6 (see [.python-version](.python-version.txt)).
 Install all required modules in your environmnet by running
 ```sh
 pip install -r requirements.txt
 ```